5 Min Read

 Before you can answer the question of 'how' to make him want you, you've got to first answer of 'why' doesn't he want you.
 Here are a few places to start to think about that men tell me are reasons why they lose interest in their partner:

-- What about you might turn him off?
-You can start with your appearance, like Brittany did above, but don't stop there.
+- Consider what might be a turn-off rather than a turn-on.
+You can consider your appearance, like Brittany did above, but that’s not always it.
 What about your behavior, the words you use, how you treat him?
 Do you nag or are you critical?
 He may very well do things that deserve this response, but that doesn't change the fact that he probably doesn't like it.

 - What could be stealing his interest?
 Sports, the internet, gaming, gambling like fantasy football, watching porn, looking at other women...?
 Even something that seems like a healthy and normal guy thing can become a problem if it becomes excessive.